sarianaramoutar/W0-CariSurg-Medtech-Pathways-Healthcare-AI-Training-Program-Repository/README.md

 - Converting inconsistent strings (e.g., "m", "MALE", "1") into a unified integer system to remove ambiguity for the AI.
 Males were assigned to `1` and Females were assigned to `0`.
 - Adding a check to note empty (null) cells.
 Identifying missing data is critical in a triage system because missing a vital or demographic can lead to major errors.
 - Inclusivity.
 The code was written to recognise and categorise non-binary gender markers, ensuring the system remains relevant for all patient populations in the region.
 Other genders were assigned to `2`.

+# W0 Day 2 Advanced Data Cleaning Challenge
+Contributors: Tyler Baksh, Kaylah Leigertwood-Ollivierre, Mya Symister, Sariana Ramoutar (myself), Zhanna McDonald, Sekou Ruddock
+In an ED, patient vitals must be clean and reliable before they are processed by a machine learning model.
+Assignment 2 focused on advanced data cleaning and statistical imputation of the **Respiratory Rate (RR)** column.

+## Methodology
+Out group ran a comprehensive check on the raw RR column of the dataset.
+While the data type was already correctly formatted as numeric, we discovered several missing values (`NaN`).
+- Generated side by side histogram and box plot visualisations to analyse the data's behaviour and point out extreme abnormalities before cleaning.
+- Discovered that the RR distribution was heavily right-skwewd due to critical patients experiencing rapid breathing.
+Because these outliers pull the clinical `mean` upward, we chose to impute mussing values using the `median` (~18 breaths per min) to maintain a robust, unbiased baseline.
+- Implemented logical safety filter to check for physiologically impossible data entry errors.
+A strict clinical range threshold (5 to 60 breaths per min) was established.
+Upon execution, it was confirmed that 100% of the active RR data fell safely within these boundaries.
+- By reviewing distribution changes across histograms and box plots both *before* and *after* the cleaning cycle, the integrity of the adjusted data was verified.